-Let us now list the possible approaches to deal with the Coulomb interaction in one-dimensional measurements that are carried out in LCMS.
-We only list the options that make use of a one-dimensional calculation for the integral of eq.~\ref{eq:final_int}, in these cases the factor of ref.~\cite{Csanad:2019lkp} can be used.
-A more simplistic solution would be to use the Gamow-factor, where the source size is neglected.
-The most sophisticated approach would be to use the angle averaged Coulomb correction from a three-dimensional calculation, but this would be an overly intricate solution.
-The possibilities for making use of a one-dimensional Coulomb integral calculation are the following, in increasing sophistication: \begin{enumerate} \item Simply use $C_2^{(C)}(q_{\rm LCMS},R_{\rm LCMS})$, which means that we formally substitute $q_{\rm LCMS}=q_\text{inv}$ and $R_{\rm PCMS}=R_{\rm LCMS}$. \item Take into account the fact that $q_{inv}\neq q_{\rm LCMS}$ but neglect the same for the scale parameters, and use the weighting method of eq.~\ref{eq:weight_k}.
-However, not for the Coulomb-correction but for the correlation function instead.
-Thus use $C_{2,\text{weighted}}(q_{\rm LCMS},R_{\rm LCMS})$ for the fitting:
+Let us list the possible approaches to deal with Coulomb interactions in one-dimensional measurements carried out in an LCMS.
+We only list the options that make use of a one-dimensional calculation for the integral in Equation~(\ref{eq:final_int}); in these cases, the factor of Ref.~\cite{Csanad:2019lkp} can be used.
+A simpler solution would be to use the Gamow factor, where the source size is neglected.
+The most sophisticated approach would be to use the angle-averaged Coulomb correction from a three-dimensional calculation, but this would be an overly complex solution.
+The possibilities for making use of a one-dimensional Coulomb integral calculation are the following, ordered by increasing sophistication:

+\begin{enumerate} \item Simply use $C_2^{(C)}(q_{\rm LCMS},R_{\rm LCMS})$, which means that one formally substitutes $q_{\rm LCMS}=q_\text{inv}$ and $R_{\rm PCMS}=R_{\rm LCMS}$. \item Take into account the fact that $q_{inv}\neq q_{\rm LCMS}$ but neglect the same for the scale parameters, and use the weighting method of Equation~(\ref{eq:weight_k}); however, implement this not for the Coulomb correction, but for the correlation function instead.
+Thus, use the following formula in the fitting: